MipedD/521158S-NLP-project/README.md

 ## Project description

-In short, we try to analyze hotel reviews with sentiment analyzers and some other tools etc etc.
+In short, we try to analyze hotel reviews with sentiment analyzers and some other tools.

 ## Implementation